Deltares/Wflow.jl/docs/src/vertical/sbm.md

 on the canopy gap fraction (assumed to be identical to the amount of bare soil).

-For the case of one single soil layer (the SBM soil column is not split-up into different layers), soil evaporation [mm] is scaled according to:
+For the case of one single soil layer (the SBM soil column is not split-up into different layers), soil evaporation [mm] is scaled according to, as shown by the following code block (`i` refers to the Vector position):

 ```julia
     soilevapunsat = potsoilevap * min(1.0, saturationdeficit / sbm.soilwatercapacity[i])